-If data entry was deactivated several times during a KDCMON run, then KDCEVAL writes to a separate file each time data entry is activated.
+If data entry was deactivated several times during a KDCMON run, then KDCEVAL writes the evaluation data of each interval to a separate file.

 14.2.3 Processing evaluation data on the PC

 If you specify the TABLE operand in addition to the list name in the LIST control parameter for KDCEVAL, the lists are created in table form.
 This type of processing is only possible for TASKS, TIMES, TCLASS, TACCL, TACPT, and TACLIST lists.